 When it comes to Mohs reconstruction in Phoenix and Scottsdale, our team of board-certified plastic surgeons provide some of the best results around.

-When a larger area of the face or body has been treated with Mohs surgery, it may require a skin graft or flap surgery.
+When a larger area of the face or body has been treated with Mohs reconstruction in Phoenix, it may require a skin graft or flap surgery.
 This harvested body material is transferred to the wound to close the defect.

 The goal of the surgery is to restore the face or body area, so it appears natural and normal.
 These treatments demand a high level of surgical skill and artistry to achieve a positive outcome.

-At Arizona Aesthetic Associates, we perform reconstructive surgery for the following areas:
+At Arizona Aesthetic Associates, we perform Mohs reconstruction surgery in Scottsdale for the following areas:

 One of the most common procedures to resolve the damage after Mohs surgery is called flap surgery.
 A skin flap may be the appropriate treatment for specific surgical wounds.
 The flap is tissue adjacent to the surgical wound that has a blood supply.
 This tissue is placed over the surgical wound.
 Several types of flaps may be used, based upon the unique condition of the patient.

 Each type refers to the direction in which the surrounding skin and tissue is stretched to cover the wound.
 All skin flaps require a blood supply to continue to be viable and supply nutrients to the injured area, so it can heal and become living part of the face or body.
 In some cases, the wound is too large or there is insufficient surrounding tissue to use this technique.
 In these cases, a free flap may be necessary.